 - 1/2 to 3/4 avocado – I always chop up the avocado right before serving so it stays fresh

-- handful of chopped walnuts or any nut of your choice
+- 1/4 cup chopped walnuts, or any nut of your choice

 Below are the ingredients you will need for the actual salad (oops, I forgot the to add the tomatoes here).
 I did not waste any veggies here.
 The kids ate the rest of the red pepper, cucumber and avocado.
 I even sliced up some cucumber for our water.

-Your most likely asking the question, what exactly is hemp seed?
+You’re probably wondering what the heck hemp seed is!
 Below is a photo of the hemp seed I purchased.
 You can find hemp seed at most grocery stores.
 Hemp seeds are a great source of protein and omegas and they add a nice nutty flavor to the salad.

-First things first, wash and chop up the veggies (I actually save the avocado and slice it just before serving the salad) and throw them into a mixing or salad bowl.
+First things first, wash and chop up the veggies (I actually save the avocado and slice it just before serving the salad) and toss them into a salad bowl.
 Wash, de-stem and slice up the kale (if you want to know how to de-stem and slice kale click here for a tutorial).

 Reserve the hemp seed and walnuts for sprinkling on top at the end.